gradle/gradle/design-docs/component-metadata.md

 - Sync up the IvyModuleDescriptor and IvyModuleMetadata: add extra-info and status to descriptor, add
 - Rename IvyModuleDescriptor -> IvyModuleDescriptorSpec, IvyModuleMetadata -> IvyModuleDescriptor
+- Component metadata rules get called twice when a cached version is found and an updated version is also found in a repository
+- No validation rules for status in ValidatingIvyPublisher

 ## Story: Build script reports all versions tested for dynamic version